ARTIST SUBMISSION GUIDELINES

 Paintings, sculpture, video (under 10 minutes), photography and experimental works and installation will be considered.

-This is a digital exhibition, with the art being up for sale on eracontemporary.com from October 1, 2025 to November 1, 2025.
-A catalog will be made and artists have the option to order it.
+This is a digital exhibition, with the art being up for sale on eracontemporary.com from February 14, 2026 to April 1, 2026.

 Entry fee: $35 per artwork.
 There is no limit to how many pieces you can submit.